SE Asia Stocks mostly up on hopes over euro zone debt plans

 Brokers in Bangkok said the bourse had been hit initially by concerns about the impact of widespread flooding.
 The Bank of Thailand has put the initial cost at about 60 billion baht (£1.24 billion), or 0.6 percent of GDP.

-The broad market rebound saw a 2.2 percent rise in top oil firm PTT PTT.CM and 3.8 percent rise in Siam Cement (SCC.BK).
+The broad market rebound saw a 2.2 percent rise in top oil firm PTT and 3.8 percent rise in Siam Cement.

-The auto-parts subindex .SETAU ended 1.5 percent down amid concern about production disruptions after the flooding.[ID:nL3E7L901Z]
+The auto-parts subindex ended 1.5 percent down amid concern about production disruptions after the flooding.[ID:nL3E7L901Z]

-In Jakarta, banks led the rise with a gain of over 4.1 percent in Indonesia's top lender, Bank Mandiri (BMRI.JK) and Bank Rakyat Indonesia (BBRI.JK).
+In Jakarta, banks led the rise with a gain of over 4.1 percent in Indonesia's top lender, Bank Mandiri and Bank Rakyat Indonesia.

-In Singapore, commodity firm Wilmar International (WLIL.SI) gained 3 percent while oil and gas firm STX OSV Holdings STXO.SI jumped 6.6 percent, outperforming the broad market.
+In Singapore, commodity firm Wilmar International gained 3 percent while oil and gas firm STX OSV Holdings jumped 6.6 percent, outperforming the broad market.

 (Additional reporting by Andjarsari Paramaditha in Jakarta and Bangkok bureau; Editing by Alan Raybould)